ruimp/ruimp.github.io/pages/contact.md

 title: Contact
 ---

-This theme is completely free and open source software.
-You may use it however you want, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).
-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=My%question%about%Millennial%is:%&amp;via=paululele), or [file a GitHub issue](https://github.com/lenpaul/Millennial/issues/new).
+**Feel free to reach out to me!**

+Feedback on notes or projects is more than welcome.

+You may use my email <rmp@ruimp.com> or message me on discord at dot#3781.